native-rust-lib/native-rust-lib.github.io/mdbook/src/core-lib/setup.md

 cargo new quiz-library
 ```

-Change the directory to `quiz-library` and delete the `src` folder
+Change the directory to `quiz-library` and delete the `src` folder.

-Finally, replace the content of `Cargo.toml` with our workspace configuration
+Finally, replace the content of `Cargo.toml` with our workspace configuration.

 ```toml
 [workspace]